 Sometimes, a woman may skip the step of taking hormones that stimulate her ovaries.
 This is called a natural-cycle IVF.

 Trigger shot” is given

 When one or more ovarian follicles have grown large enough to contain a mature egg, the team will decide it is time to give an injection of human chorionic gonadotropic (hCG) which will be given to mature the eggs in preparation for retrieval.
 The woman will then be instructed to return to the clinic about 36 hours to have the eggs retrieved from the ovaries.

-When the follicles appear ready and trigger shot has been given, the “transvaginal oocyte retrieval” (or egg retrieval) is performed.
+When the follicles appear ready and trigger shot has been given, the egg retrieval is performed.
 In this procedure, a probe is placed into the vagina so the provider can see the ovaries on the ultrasound screen (scan).
 Once the ovary is in view, a very thin needle is inserted through the vaginal wall and into each ovarian follicle to aspirate (suction) the eggs.
 Egg retrieval typically happens in a doctor’s office or a clinic about 36 hours after the “trigger shot”.
 During the retrieval process, the woman will typically be sedated (sleepy) or asleep with medication.

 After the procedure, the woman will be observed for an hour or two and given medication for any pain.
 After that, she can go home to rest.

 There are two common methods to fertilize the retrieved eggs in the laboratory.
 It is worth mentioning that usually not all the eggs fertilize normally, so the number of embryos produced is less than the number of eggs retrieved.
 The reasons for the failure of the eggs to fertilize can include problems with the eggs themselves, or with the sperm that is being used to fertilize them.